 - Query Engine (Insights) - Storage Engine service.

-You can install more than one instance of the Storage Engine.
+You should not install more than two instances of the Storage Engine.

 If you install additional collector roles (Data Engine service and Query Engine service), it is recommended that you have both service collector roles on the same server.